 Attachable commands attached to a stored command are exercised each time the stored command is exercised.
 The first time an attachable command is exercised, its interpretation becomes final; that is, it does not change on later exercise of the command.
-This procedure mainly affects attachable commands (PRINT, OUTPUT, ?, value change, and GOTO) that may select unqualified positions or unqualified variables.
+This procedure mainly affects attachable commands (PRINT, OUTPUT, value change, and GOTO) that may select unqualified positions or unqualified variables.
 The resulting interpretation will correspond either to the current subprogram or to the main program.
 The current subprogram is the one containing the position displayed when the stored command is exercised.
 AT commands are always exercised at the same position.
 However, an ON command, ON CALL command, or ON CALLS command may be exercised in a number of subprograms.
 The user must consider this possibility when selecting positions and variables for attached commands.
 A safe rule in such cases is to qualify positions and variables when in doubt.

-PRINT Command and OUTPUT Command and ?
-Command
+PRINT Command and OUTPUT Command

-PRINT, OUTPUT, and the question mark are synonymous.
+PRINT and OUTPUT are synonymous debug command words.
 For simplicity, only PRINT is used in this document.